-Through TIPS (Tobacco-free Individualized Plans), CoxHealth offers a variety of tobacco cessation opportunities in Springfield, Branson, Monett and surrounding communities.
-Check our calendar for class dates and times near you, or contact us today.
+That's why we offer a variety of programs to the community, and through our corporate wellness partners to help you stop smoking and other forms of tobacco.
+With TIPS (Tobacco-free Individualized Plans), classes are available in Springfield, Branson, Monett and surrounding communities.
+Check our calendar for dates and times near you, or contact us today.

-Statistics show that tobacco use is higher in Taney County than in any other county in Missouri.
+Tobacco use is higher in Taney County than any other county in Missouri.
 Jim Brawner, Mayo Clinic certified tobacco treatment specialist, offers a 7-week tobacco cessation course.
-Class size is limited and registration is required; scholarships are available to assist with the $80 course fee which includes class materials and nicotine replacement therapy.
+Class size is limited and registration is required; scholarships are available to assist with the course fee which includes class materials and nicotine replacement therapy.
+Call today.

 What Smoking Does